 Sterility testing of cell lines, media, in-process material and final products must be demonstrated during the manufacture of pharmaceuticals and medical devices.

-BioReliance offers the following tests under GLP or GMP:
+BioReliance offers the following tests under GMP or investigatory standards:

 BioReliance sterility test assays comply with standards specified in USP <71> and with the European and Japanese Pharmacopeia and the US Food and Drug Administration (FDA) GMP 21 CFR 610.12.

 All sterility testing assays are performed in an ISO Class 5 Sterility Suite to meet regulatory standards worldwide for production of safe pharmaceuticals.
 We typically employ the two media method in order to detect both aerobic and anaerobic bacteria as well as fungi.

 What types of sterility testing do you offer?

 BioReliance provides three basic types of sterility testing.

 Sterility testing of unprocessed and final bulk, final vials, prebanking cells, and cell and virus banks is typically performed by directly inoculating the test article into 2 different types of media that support the growth of aerobic and anaerobic bacteria respectively.
 Test articles are incubated for 14 days followed by testing for microbial contaminants.
 Note - Fungi are also detected.

 The advantages of the direct inoculation method are:

 The key to low false positive rates and reducing out-of-specification is to prevent contamination from naturally occurring bacteria and fungi.
 To address this, BIoReliance performs all sterility testing in ISO Class 5 sterility suites that are continually monitored to eliminate naturally contaminants.